 B. Code-based MVP development: Code-based MVP development is the process of creating a minimum viable product with essential features by writing actual code.
 This approach focuses on delivering the core value proposition of the product or app while keeping development time and costs minimal.

-- Single-feature MVP: Implement the key feature for core value.
+- Single-feature MVP: Implement the key points/feature for core value.

 - ‘Piecemeal’ MVP: Develop a product using pre-existing components, updating or replacing them later.